jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Last Database Save** - When the item's data was last saved to Jellyfin's database

 #### **Collections**
+- **Collection** - Official movie franchise/collection names from TMDB (e.g., "Jurassic Park", "The Matrix")
 - **People** - Cast and crew (actors, directors, producers, etc.) *for movies and TV shows*
 - **Genres** - Content genres
 - **Studios** - Production studios
 - **Tags** - Custom tags assigned to media items
 - **Artists** - Track-level artists *for music*
 - **Album Artists** - Album-level primary artists *for music*

+> **Collection Field Details**: The **Collection** field captures official movie franchise collections that are automatically populated from external sources metadata.
+This is useful for creating playlists like "All Marvel Movies" or "Complete Lord of the Rings Collection".
+>
+> **⚠️ Important**: This field does NOT work with manually created Jellyfin collections (user-created groupings in the Jellyfin interface).

 > **Date Filtering**: Date fields support both exact date comparisons and relative date filtering:
 > - **Exact dates**: Use "After" or "Before" with a specific date (e.g., "2024-01-01")